Cdsr99/helpers/02 - Docker/05 - Docker commands.md

 * Checking the dockers that are running
 ``docker ps``

-* To exec some container, you can run:
+* To execute some container, you can run:
 ``docker run -d -p 80:3333 caiorodrigues/adonis-docker:1``

 Where: